bradzacher/mysqldump/README.md

          */
         schema ?: false | {
             /**
-             * True to run a sql formatter over the output, false otherwise.
-             * Defaults to true.
-             */
-            format ?: boolean

-            /**
              * True to include autoincrement values in schema, false otherwise.
              * Defaults to true.
              */